letsencrypt/cp-cps/CPS.md

 ### 4.9.5 Time within which CA must process the revocation request

 Investigation into a revocation request will begin within 24 hours of receiving the request.
-Revocation, if necessary, will be carried out within the timeframes set by CP Sections 4.9.1.1 and 4.9.1.2.
+Revocation, if necessary, will be carried out within the timeframes set by ISRG CP Sections 4.9.1.1 and 4.9.1.2.

 ### 4.9.6 Revocation checking requirement for relying parties